AT&T Wireless vs. T-Mobile Review

 Mid-tier unlimited data plans

 In this middle tier we’ve got Go5G and Unlimited Extra® EL plans.
-With these middle-tier plans, data caps are replaced with deprioritization.
-Your data is unlimited, but there's a soft cap on high-speed data.
+With these middle-tier plans, the constant risk of deprioritization is replaced by soft data caps.

 Take a look at the plans for yourself here.